AliAkbariAlashti/Algorithm-Series/README.md

 # 🎥 Algorithm Series

-Welcome to the official repository for the **YouTube Algorithm Series**, a 12-week journey through the most important algorithms in computer science and mathematics 🚀.
+Welcome to the official repository, a 12-week journey through the most important algorithms in computer science and mathematics 🚀.

 ---